dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages-mac/razor-pages-start.md

 ---
-title: Get started with Razor Pages in ASP.NET Core on macOS
+title: Get started with Razor Pages in ASP.NET Core on macOS with Visual Studio for Mac
 author: rick-anderson
 description: Discover how to get started with Razor Pages in ASP.NET Core using Visual Studio for Mac.
 manager: wpickett